shivam2003sy/shivam2003sy/README.md

 - **Cloud:** Google Cloud Platform
 - **Certification:** NPTEL Certificate Course - Cloud Computing

-## Professional Experience

-### Product Developer (Ministry of Jal Shakti, Central Ground Water Board)
-*July 2023 – Dec 2023*
-- Led development of a user-friendly graphical interface for water quality analysis using Electron.js and React.js, reducing analysis time by 30%.
-- Collaborated in building a data visualization application for precise water quality analysis and graph plotting.

-### Full Stack Developer (Somadisha Consultants and Solutions Pvt.
-Ltd)
-*Jan 2023 – June 2023*
-- Developed **HashX**, a React Native Android app with deep linking, feed recommendation, and translation features.
-- Successfully migrated codebase from React Native 0.67 to 0.74, improving performance and maintainability.

-### Frontend Developer (Shiksha-Sopan, IIT Kanpur)
-*Contributed to the development of Full Naest*, an online examination platform using React.js and Node.js.

 ## Interests
 Beyond tech, I enjoy playing chess, participating in hackathons, and continuously learning to tackle new challenges.